Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Quantum Reinforcement Learning-based Solution

-In a closed quantum system, all admissible transformations must be reversible and are therefore represented by unitary matrices that satisfy $UU^{\top}=U^{\top}U=I$.
-A PQC consists of a sequence of such unitary gates with tunable parameters, which together define a trainable quantum model.
-The PQC with $q$ qubits covers a $(2\log_2 Q)$-dimension Hilbert space and covers all $Q$ classical parameters.
-This allows PQC to reduce the number of required parameters to $\mathcal{O}(\mathrm{poly}(q))$ compared to the $Q$ parameters of a classical NN network~\cite{liu2025quantum}.
-The representative example of this quantum advantage is Grover's search algorithm~\cite{qu2022secure}, which identifies a marked item in a search space with only $\mathcal{O}(\sqrt{2^q})$ queries, significantly outperforming the classical $\mathcal{O}(2^Q)$ complexity of classical search.
-Consequently, encoding operational states and actions into quantum states substantially reduces the dimensionality of the decision space~\cite{paul2024quantum}.
-Particularly in the context of the high-dimensional SIM decision-making problem~$(\mathcal{P}_1)$, this capability allows for improved training efficiency of quantum-enhanced DRL agents.
+In a closed quantum system, all valid transformations are reversible and can therefore be represented by unitary matrices satisfying $\boldsymbol{U}\boldsymbol{U}^\dagger = \boldsymbol{U}^\dagger \boldsymbol{U} = \boldsymbol{I}$.
+A PQC consists of a sequence of such unitary operations with trainable parameters, forming a quantum model that can be optimized during learning.
+For a PQC with $q$ qubits, the overall quantum state lies in a Hilbert space of dimension $2^q$.
+In amplitude encoding, a classical feature vector of dimension $Q$ can be represented using $q=\lceil \log_2 Q \rceil$ qubits, such that $2^q \geq Q$.
+This property enables PQCs to represent high-dimensional feature spaces using a relatively small number of qubits, which has motivated their use in quantum machine learning and reinforcement learning applications~\cite{paul2024quantum}.
+As an illustrative example of quantum computational advantages, Shor’s algorithm~\cite{shor1994algorithms} demonstrates that certain computational problems can be solved more efficiently on quantum computers than with known classical approaches.
+Specifically, Shor’s algorithm exploits quantum superposition and the quantum Fourier transform to factor an $Q$-bit integer in polynomial time with respect to $Q$, in contrast to the sub-exponential but superpolynomial complexity of the classical factoring algorithms.
+Inspired by these developments, hybrid quantum-classical learning frameworks have recently attracted attention for handling high-dimensional optimization problems.
+In this work, the PQC is incorporated into the DRL framework to provide a compact and expressive policy representation for the SIM-assisted secure communication problem $(\mathcal{P}_1)$.
 We also note that the agent in the proposed quantum DRL framework can be trained on classical computers, enhancing practicality in the context of limited quantum hardware resources.
 Next, we present the PQC architecture in detail.